defi-wonderland/smock/docs/source/fakes.rst

   expect(myFake.myFunction).to.have.been.calledOnceWith(1234, false);

-Called with an specific call value
+Called with a specific call value
 ###################################

 .. code-block:: typescript